 A similar type of evolution can be tracked within the discography of Depeche Mode, who by 1990’s Violator album had shifted into a more graceful style of music that aligned with commercial pop of the era and was difficult to classify as synthpop.
 This type of shift within a single artist’s discography is far from rare, particularly among music artists who find widespread commercial success.
 (For example, Judas Priest was best classified as hard rock in the late ‘70s, heavy metal in the early and mid-‘80s, and power metal by the time they reached 1988’s Ram it Down and 1990’s Painkiller.)

-Numerous other artists from the era, including Alphaville and Eurythmics, fall into similar creative spaces as Pet Shop Boys, crafting complex compositions with diverse instrumentation and powerful vocal leads that are only distantly related to synthpop.
-In spite of the fact they have sometimes been labeled as synthpop, none of their songs fit cleanly within the genre.
+Numerous other artists from the era, including Alphaville and Eurythmics, fall into similar creative spaces as Pet Shop Boys, crafting detailed compositions with diverse instrumentation and powerful vocal leads that are only distantly related to synthpop.
+In spite of the fact they are often associated with the label, none of their songs fit cleanly within the synthpop genre.

 The result has caused the name “synthpop” to float around among unrelated music styles for decades, frequently causing confusion when it turns up.

 Synthwave is simply the latest form of music to inherit the synthpop label without owning a direct and immediate connection to the genre.